johtela/LiterateCS/index.md

 ## Give It a Try!

-Go to the releases page to download the latest version.
+The tool is packaged as a NuGet package and is installed as a global tool.
+Installation instructions can be found... .
 You can also clone the [repository](https://github.com/johtela/LiterateProgramming) and build the tool from the sources.